genomicsclass/leanpub/manuscript/random_variables.md

 ![Histogram for heights.](images/R/random_variables-tmp-histogram-1.png)

 Showing this plot to the alien is much more informative than showing numbers.
-Note that with this simple plot we can approximate the number of individuals in any given interval.
+With this simple plot we can approximate the number of individuals in any given interval.
 For example, there are about 70 individuals over six feet (72 inches) tall.

 ## Probability Distribution

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/random_variables.Rmd).

 Summarizing lists of numbers is one powerful use of distribution.
 An even more important use is describing the possible outcomes of a random variable.
-Because, unlike fixed list of numbers, random variables are not observed, instead of proportion, we describe probabilities.
-For example, if we pick a random height for our list, then the probability of falling between {$$}a{/$$} and {$$}b{/$$} is denoted with:
+Since, unlike fixed list of numbers, random variables are not observed, instead of proportion we describe probabilities.
+For instance, if we pick a random height for our list, then the probability of it falling between {$$}a{/$$} and {$$}b{/$$} is denoted with:

 {$$} \mbox{Pr}(a \leq X \leq b) = F(b) - F(a) {/$$}